alphagov/government-service-design-manual/service-manual/technology/security-as-enabler.md

 Experience has shown that the licensing model for software is not an accurate gauge for the security of the finished item.
 There are very securely-developed open source projects and proprietary products.
 The opposite is also true.
 The experience and competence of those developing code is of primary importance.

 The same considerations should be given to the security of open source products as are applied to proprietary code.
-The Open Source toolkit <link> has more information.
+The [Open Source toolkit](https://www.gov.uk/government/publications/open-source-procurement-toolkit) has more information.

 ###4.
 "Product X can't be used because it isn't accredited by CESG"